 This winter I enjoyed playing with the new 5 Color Holbein Acrylic Gouache set while always looking for a product that performs well with multi-media artworks, adding pens & watercolor.
-It turns out that Holbein Acrylic Gouache has unique attributes that combine the durability of acrylic paint with the matte surface quality for a finish like traditional water-based gouache.
+It turns out that Holbein Acrylic Gouache has unique attributes that combine the durability of acrylic paint with the matte surface quality of traditional water-based gouache.

 As a curious and experimental person by nature, I am always looking to try something new, fresh, and exciting, like taking up flamenco dancing...
 I digress, these days the only toe-tapping is listening to music while doing art!